Warren Hill (murderer)

 Warren Lee Hill Jr. (June 28, 1960 – January 27, 2015) was a prisoner executed in Georgia in the United States.
-Hill was originally sentenced to life imprisonment for shooting and killing his girlfriend, Myra Wright, in 1985.
-He was subsequently sentenced to death for killing his cellmate, Joseph Handspike.
-In 1990, Hill killed Handspike in their cell by bludgeoning him to death with a wooden board studded with nails.
+Hill was originally sentenced to life imprisonment for murdering his girlfriend, 18-year-old Myra Wright, whom he shot 11 times on May 30, 1985.
+He was subsequently sentenced to death for killing his cellmate, 34-year-old convicted murderer Joseph Handspike.
+On August 17, 1990, Hill killed Handspike in their cell by bludgeoning him to death with a wooden board studded with nails while horrified onlooking prisoners pleaded with him to stop.